xingfang912/Understanding-deep-learning/README.md

 CNN_library.py contains the ConvNet used in this research.
 The network is named as the Tiny VGG net.

 DECNN_library.py contains the deconvolutional network of the Tiny VGG, namely Deconv_Tiny_VGG.

+rafD_data_processing.py is the script for processing the data.
+The data can be acquired from: http://www.socsci.ru.nl:8180/RaFD2/RaFD?p=main